nathanduft44/crypto_freq_trade/README.md

     <img width="100%" src="https://user-images.githubusercontent.com/84649228/137440957-ab79f3db-3fcc-4c14-9af8-6aa2d45947f1.png">
 </p>

-After we train, test, and split, we are able to build a model using the idea of long short-term memory(LSTM).
+After we train, test, and split, we are able to build a RNN model using the idea of long short-term memory(LSTM).
 LSTM is used as a solution to the vanishing gradient problem that is typical of RNN models.
-Vanishing gradient occurs when multiplying many small numbers together begins to create even more small numbers to the point of minuscule immaterial data.
-The more the data trains, the more long term dependencies will influence the data, thus overfitting occurs.
-LSTM solution to fighting this issue is by having hidden layers of the neural network.
+Vanishing gradient occurs when multiplying many small numbers together begins to create even more small numbers to the point of minuscule immaterial data, thus leaving the model incapable of predicting.
+LSTM is solution to fighting this issue is by having hidden layers of the neural network that counter act these issues by using forget, store, update, and controlling the output.

+ **RESULTS**

 There were many trials of testing this model, and each model scored very well with mean average error score all under 10%.
 Based on the training for this data, we were able to get the lowest mean average error score of 2.89% and our model closely predicts the actual.

   <p align="center" width="100%">